 The chocolate pudding pie ingredients list here calls for whipped topping.
 My grandmother LOVED her Cool Whip so I totally get that for a classic easy chocolate cream pie recipe with instant pudding.
 However, feel free to use fresh whipped cream in its place if heavy cream brings you as much happiness as it does me!

 If you are wondering if you can use fat-free milk with Jello instant pudding, the answer is yes, but of course it won’t be as creamy and delicious!
+How much milk for Jello instant pudding pie?
+The 5.9 ounce package needs 2.5 cups of whole milk.

 Feel free to go all out and top your Chocolate Pudding Pie slice with a maraschino cherry and chocolate shavings.
 You can take a chocolate bar and run a knife or vegetable peeler along the edge to make your chocolate curls.
 Alternatively, feel free to use cocoa powder for a more bittersweet chocolate flavor.